Axstoria/Axstoria-Software/Docs/deployment.md

 #### Use of the branch

-The main branch will only host complete and versionned build of the project, every push of this branch correspond to a new version of the software coming out, hence push on main branch is forbidden and can only be done with a pull request from the dev branch after the version requirements are met.
+The main branch will only host complete and versionned build of the project, every push of this branch corresponds to a new version of the software coming out, hence push on main branch is forbidden and can only be done with a pull request from the dev branch after the version requirements are met.
-While this project is still incubated in EPITECH, every push on this branch also create a push on the EPITECH repository.
+While this project is still incubated in EPITECH, every push on this branch also creates a push on the EPITECH repository.

 #### PR requirements

-A pull request can only be validated after all the associated have been tested and that the code has been crossreviewed by the team and :
+A pull request can only be validated after all the associated features have been tested, the code has been crossreviewed by the team and the following tests are completed:

-- Performance tests coompletion
+- Performance tests
 - Build verification
 - (manual) E2E tests